ArchCast/graphite-postgres-connections/README.md

 ## Known Issue

-All data will not be pulled should a Postgres server fails or becomes inaccessible in the list.
+All data will not be pulled if a Postgres server fails or becomes inaccessible in the list.

 ## Troubleshooting